kwea123/nsff_pl/README.md

   <br>
   <sup>Top: Reference image.
 Center: Warped images, artifacts appear at boundaries.
 Bottom: Estimated disocclusion.</sup>
 </p>
-As training goes, the disocclusion tends to get close to 1, i.e. occlusion does not exist even in warping.
-In my opinion, this means the empty space learns to "move a little" to avoid the space occupied by dynamic objects.
+As training goes, the disocclusion tends to get close to 1 almost everywhere, i.e. occlusion does not exist even in warping.
+In my opinion, this means the empty space learns to "move a little" to avoid the space occupied by dynamic objects (although the network has *never* been trained to do so).

 3.  **Compose static dynamic also in image warping.**